Frequently Asked Questions

 Question: Is CGS a separate school?

 Answer: No. CGS is a school-within-a-school program.
-Students spend 1/2 day with the regional academic peers, and 1/2 day at their home-based school.
+Students spend half the day with their regional academic peers at a CGS site, and half the day at their home-based school.
 Students participate in home-based school classes, clubs, sports, fine arts activities, SCA, etc. Most CGS students report that they feel very connected to their home-based high schools.

 Question: Can CGS students select which courses they wish to take?